-Sales of a substantial number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements on June 13, 2018, which were executed in connection with the initial public offering of our common stock.
+Sales of a significant number of shares of our common stock in the public market could occur at any time after the expiration of the lock-up agreements that were executed in connection with the initial public offering of our common stock, which will occur at the end of the day on June 12, 2018.
 These sales, or the market perception that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of February 28, 2018, 75,030,281 shares, or 92.0% of our outstanding shares, are restricted as a result of securities laws or lock-up agreements but will be able to be sold, subject to any applicable volume limitations under federal securities laws with respect to affiliate sales in the near future.
+As of March 31, 2018, 75,247,146 shares, or 92.0% of our outstanding shares, were restricted as a result of securities laws or lock-up agreements.
+In connection with this offering, Morgan Stanley & Co.
+LLC, on behalf of the underwriters for our initial public offering, has agreed to release the restrictions under the lock-up agreements that were executed in connection with our initial public offering with respect to: